Podcast Cameras: The Best Options for 2026

 Minimizing noise

 Noise will be a factor almost anywhere you record.
-Even ‘sound-proof’ recording studios aren’t immune: podcast mixers and high-end microphones will always have some audio bleed.
+Even ‘soundproof’ recording studios aren’t immune: podcast mixers and high-end microphones will always have some audio bleed.

 Your best bet for a podcast is to minimize noise, not eliminate it.
+That’s why TPC recommends:

 • Adjust your HVAC to reduce unnecessary noise.
 Keep an eye out for any running fans, dehumidifiers, or air purifiers.